CarInsurance.com Insights

 “Statistically, older drivers have a higher risk of causing a crash, but an even bigger factor adding to higher car insurance bills are common health problems that make them more prone to being hurt and incurring medical bills – even in low-speed or less serious crashes,” she says.

-The table below highlights the annual average rate increases for senior drivers in Virginia based on age and different coverage levels:
+The table below shows the annual average rate increase for senior drivers by age in Virginia for different coverage levels:

 AgeState minimumLiability onlyFull coverage